stefanofa/awesome/TOPICS.md

 *   [fuma-nama/fumadb](https://github.com/fuma-nama/fumadb) - A unified database API for your libraries.

+## agentic-framework

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

+## apps-sdk

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

+## mcp-apps

+*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

 ## mcp-client

 *   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents